NJBLAGA/NathanBlaga_T2A2/README.md

 **Wish List Page:**

 Originally Shopping cart or Cart, the change to Wish List better suited the style and flow of the site as a whole.
 A user can add their favourite listings to a list in which they could access very easily until a settlement can be reached with the seller.
-The desgin went through several changes until it reached the final products desgin(which aligns closely to that of the wireframes).
+The design went through several changes until it reached the final products design(which aligns closely to that of the wireframes).

 ![Workout Jungle Wireframes - Cart Page](./docs/img/wf_cart_page.png)

 **Inbox Page:**

-Inbox design went through several iterations before settling on the final desgin, it fits closely to the original desgin and act as an user-friendly interface for users to engage in conversations with other users.
+Inbox design went through several iterations before settling on the final design, it fits closely to the original design and act as a user-friendly interface for users to engage in conversations with other users.

 ![Workout Jungle Wireframes - Conversations Page](./docs/img/wf_conversations_page.png)

 **Message Page:**

-The message page saw some changes but was reverted back to the original desgin due to time constraints.
+The message page saw some changes but was reverted back to the original design due to time constraints.
 Future updates will be implemented to refine its interface including the use of a notification system as well.

 ![Workout Jungle Wireframes - Message Page](./docs/img/wf_message_page.png)

 **Admin Dashboard Page:**

-The Admin Dashboard saw changes in its button layout throughout the different devices, however kept true to its original desgin and layout.
+The Admin Dashboard saw changes in its button layout throughout the different devices, however kept true to its original design and layout.
 Future updates of this page will include a private messaging system between admins, the introduction of a moderator role and more security checks.

 ![Workout Jungle Wireframes - Admin Page](./docs/img/wf_admin_page.png)